morphsites-limited/nova-events/README.md

 ## Templates

 This package doesn't come with any pre-made templates.
-Simply replace the published views.
+Simply replace the published `resources/view/vendor/nova-events/show.blade.php` view, or create new templates inside the `resources/view/vendor/nova-events/templates` folder.
+When more than one template exists, a select option will be displayed on within nova where you can select the template for the event.

 ## Configuration